sguox002/leetcode/amazon.md

 1239	Maximum Length of a Concatenated String with Unique Characters	49.5%	Medium	**** dp LIS. the key observation is: dp[i] is not dependent only on dp[j] (since if i cannot combine with dp[j] it may still be able to connect with its previous elements).
 It is more like a bitmask choice.
-- sort from longest to shortest
+- sort from longest to shortest (greedy)
 - apply dp LIS.

 47	Permutations II	49.3%	Medium	*